top of page

 In the cancer context, senescence has been repeatedly considered as a tumor suppressor mechanism.
-However, accumulating evidence have indicated that senescent cells can also have a pro-tumorigenic role, since the specific inhibition of factors secreted by these cells resulted in a reduction of tumor growth, supporting the idea that senescent cells contribute to tumor progression in advanced stages of the disease.
+However, accumulating evidence has indicated that senescent cells can also have a pro-tumorigenic role.
+Specifically, the inhibition of factors secreted by these cells resulted in reduced tumor growth, supporting the idea that senescent cells contribute to tumor progression in advanced stages of the disease.
 Importantly, several chemotherapies and radiotherapies, which are designed to specifically target proliferating cells, can induce senescence.
 Our main objective is to generate in vitro and in vivo tools that allow us to know whether senescent cells could work as a therapeutic target against relapse in non-Hodgkin lymphoma.

-People involved: Joan Balibrea, Laura Yera, Mariia Sydorenko, Cristina Guardia, David Olivares
+People involved: Cristina Guardia, Joan Balibrea, Mariia Sydorenko, David Olivares

 Collaborators: Tomás Navarro, MD and Elisabetta Mereu, PhD